huaweicloud/terraform-provider-huaweicloud/docs/data-sources/networking_port.md

 ## Attributes Reference

-`id` is set to the ID of the found port.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `all_fixed_ips` - The collection of Fixed IP addresses on the port in the order returned by the Network v2 API.